onyx-and-iris/voicemeeter-compact/README.md

 [Christian Volkmann](https://github.com/chvolkmann/voicemeeter-remote-python) for the detailed work that went into creating the underlying Remote API Python Interface.
 Unfortunately, the Remote API Python Interface has `NOT` been open source licensed.
 I have raised an issue and asked directly and politely but so far no response.
 If a license is added in future I will update this section.
 Without an open source license there is no guarantee that in future this package may not be pulled down, without any notice.

-[Rdbende](https://github.com/rdbende) for creating the beautiful Sun Valley Tkinter theme.
+[Rdbende](https://github.com/rdbende) for creating the beautiful Sun Valley Tkinter theme and adding it to Pypi!